MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-from-query.md

 ## Known issues

 The command will fail if the query generates an entity name with the `$` character.
-When creating stored entities, the [entity names](../../query/schema-entities/entity-names.md) must comply with the naming rules.
+When storing query results, the [entity names](../../query/schema-entities/entity-names.md) must comply with the naming rules.
 This means the `$` character must be removed from these names for the ingest command to succeed.

 For example, in the following query, the `search` operator generates a column `$table`.
 To work around this issue, use [project-rename](../../query/projectrenameoperator.md) to rename the column.